 Anna Maria Island's iconic spots - its fishing piers, downtown areas, and picture-perfect beaches - remain central to its charm.
 Recovery efforts are prioritizing these landmarks to ensure they're ready to welcome visitors.
 Below is a status update on a few key attractions:

-- Bean Point: Known for its quiet, natural beauty, Bean Point faced some damage, but it is expected to reopen in early 2025.
-Recovery teams are working to restore the area's delicate ecosystem and preserve its natural appeal.
+- Bean Point: Known for its quiet, natural beauty, Bean Point faced some damage and recovery teams worked to restore the area's delicate ecosystem and preserve its natural appeal.
+The beach opened back up early 2025.

 - Rod and Reel Pier: This beloved restaurant and fishing spot experienced structural damage from back-to-back hurricanes, but is expected to complete repairs.
-This will allow for safe visits, fishing excursions, and meals overlooking the water once the island fully reopens.
+The pier is not yet reopened for fishing excursions, and meals overlooking the water.

 - Bayfront Park: Bayfront Park is closed until tree debris can be safely removed by hurricane relief efforts.